data-forge/data-forge-js/docs/Concepts.md

 `DataFrame` is actually a sub-class of `Series`, so it inherits all the functions of `Series`.

-## Value / Row
+## Value / row

 A single piece of data in a sequence.

-For `DataFrame` a value is a JavaScript object, each field of which represnts a column in the dataframe.
+For `DataFrame` a value is a JavaScript object, each field of which represents a column in the dataframe.

 For `Series` each value can be any valid JavaScript value.